 Professor Damien Walmsley is the British Dental Associations Scientific Adviser and he says: ‘Independent research has found there is a 21 percent reduction in plaque for those assessed three months after switching to a powered brush rather than if they had simply stuck with a manual brush.’
 (This Money)

 More recently an impressive 11 year study, undertaken by Pitchika et al assesed the long term effects of the power toothbrush.
 The results from the 2,819 participants was published in the Journal of Clinical Periodontolgy.
 If we ignore the clinical jargon, the study found that long term use of an electric toothbrush reduces means healthier teeth and gums and an increased number of teeth retained compared to those using a manual toothbrush.

-And it is this stance, of focusing on brushing regularly, with the right approach, rather than focusing on a manual or electric toothbrush, that the American Dental Association takes.
-It offers a seal of acceptance to both manual and electric toothbrushes.
+And it is this stance, of focusing on brushing regularly, with the right approach, rather than focusing on a manual or electric toothbrush, that the Canadian Dental Association takes.
+It offers a seal program to both manual and electric toothbrushes.

 Naturally, there are some negatives to owning or acquiring an electric toothbrush, notably: